 Steps to Build the Marriage You Desire

-Here are a few steps you might put in place, both for yourself and together with your spouse, that can help you move forward in building the marriage you desire for tomorrow.
+Here are a few steps you might put in place in this new year, both for yourself and together with your spouse, that can help you move forward in building the marriage you desire for tomorrow.
+These steps might make good New Year’s resolutions or goals if that’s something you do.

 - Make A Gratitude List.
 Intentionally, every single day, look for something about your spouse for which you are grateful.
 It will be more powerful if you write it down.
 If you miss a day, look for two things the following day.
 And for extra points, find a way to tell your spouse Thank You.